maritimeconnectivity/MMS/README.md

 * `cert-key-path` Path to the TLS-certificate private key
 * `client-ca` Path to a file containing a list of client CAs that can connect to this Edge Router.
 This is necessary for proper validation of client (Agent) certificates
+* `l` Location of the actual instance in ISO 3166 country code format.
+This is to be used for monitoring.

 #### Usage example